 Why this programme

 - As the global population ages and grows, so too does the number of deaths in the world each year.
-With this comes new patterns of ageing and dying, but access to good quality end of life care varies enormously around the world.
+We explore new patterns of ageing and dying, and the implications of these for policy and practice.

-- On this degree, you will explore issues surrounding where, how, and when we die.
-Learning about varying cultural beliefs surrounding what makes a good death and consider global attempts to improve end of life care.
+- We will explore some of the diverse cultural beliefs surrounding what makes a ‘good death’ and consider global attempts to improve end of life care.

 - Designed for and delivered on the FutureLearn platform.